-Belgrade Meeting.
+44. Eastern countries continue to regard the culture and education provisions of the Final Act as the least troublesome sections of Basket III, as well as having some value in balancing off Western interest in Human Contacts and Information.
+They have been able to build up a favourable implementation record which they cited at the Belgrade Meeting.
 (The official year end report on cultural activities in Czechoslovakia for 1977, however, is notably less political and CSCE-orientated than in 1976 when the Belgrade Meeting was still ahead.)
-The relatively large number of Eastern new proposals in these areas at Belgrade reflected special Eastern interests or were designed to ensure through bilateral agreements and government-run exchanges, seminars, etc. a large measure of continuing control by Eastern régimes over the content and availability of Western culture in their countries.
+The relatively large number of Eastern new proposals in these areas at Belgrade reflected special Eastern interests or were designed to ensure through bilateral agreements and government-run exchanges, seminars, etc., a large measure of continuing control by Eastern régimes over the content and availability of Western culture in their countries.
 On the whole, there continues to be only little progress in getting Eastern countries to lower existing barriers to the free entry of Western cultural information and to accept more individual contact.

-- Despite their relatively relaxed attitude towards culture/education aspects of Basket III, there have been signs, since the review of implementation was completed at Belgrade, that some Eastern countries are tightening their controls over cultural life in part the result of new concern about the influence of Western culture on their societies and about the non-conformist behaviour of certain artists, writers and other cultural figures.
-A Romanian government decree of 28th November, 1977 enhances the role of the Ministry of Culture in the fields of culture and education and brings more "Party" emphasis to bear.
-Internal censorship in Romania has become more pervasive despite a nuch-heralded abolition of "official" censorship in 1977.
-"Month of the "Month of the Book" celebrations in March in Czechoslovakia revealed a greater emphasis on ideological orthodoxy.
+45. Despite their relatively relaxed attitude towards culture/ education aspects of Basket III, there have been signs, since the review of implementation was completed at Belgrade, that some Eastern countries are tightening their controls over cultural life in part the result of new concern about the influence of Western culture on their societies and about the non-conformist behaviour of certain artists, writers and other cultural figures.
+A Romanian government decree of 28th November, 1977 emhances the rôle of the Ministry of Culture in the fields of culture and education and brings more "Party" emphasis to bear.
+Internal censorship in Romania has become more pervasive despite a much heralded abolition of "official" censorship in 1977.
+"Month of the Book" celebrations in March in Czechoslovakia revealed a greater emphasis on ideological orthodoxy.
 A very recent Central Committee directive in the USSR outlines measures to endure greater conformity by cultural figures and exorts Party members and workers to participate more fully in Soviet cultural life.
-In 1977, cultural policy in Poland moved under the more restrictive control of a group of Party ideologues, though conditions are still liberal by Mastern standards and a less doctrinaire Minister of Culture has recently been named.
-One possible exception is the GDR where authorities could be trying to defuse cultural tension by letting more cultural figures travel to the West and by reducing film censorship. - 47.
-These developments attest to the continued existence of "ideological limits" on the development of open and meaningful cultural contacts and exchanges, especially in a period of heightened human rights activity.
-At the end of 1977 Czechoslovak Deputy Foreign Minister Trhlik wrote that his country remained interested in "exchanging ideas and extistic creations that correspond to the socialist mission of art and culture and that encourage peaceful co-existence among nations".
+In 1977, cultural policy in Poland moved under the more restrictive control of a group of Party ideologues, though conditions are still liberal by Eastern standards and a less doctrinaire Minister of Culture has recently been named.
+One possible exception is the GDR where authorities could be trying to defuse cultural tension by letting more cultural figures travel to the West and by reducing film censorship.

+46. These developments attest to the continued existence of "ideological limits" on the development of open and meaningful cultural contacts and exchanges, especially in a period of heightened human rights activity.
+At the end of 1977 Czechoslovak Deputy Foreign Minister Trhlik wrote that his country remained interested in "exchanging ideas and artistic creations that correspond to the socialist mission of art and culture and that encourage peacefulcoexistence among nations".
 In this way, Eastern countries try to use the culture and education provisions of the Final Act to disseminate Eastern social and political values in the West and as a cover for propaganda activities.
 A 1978 Party directive in Romania has called for a major new effort to develop exchanges with foreign states in culture, education, science and information fields in order to propagate Romania's socio-political image abroad.